The Lady Vanishes (1979 film)

-The Lady Vanishes is a 1979 British comedy mystery film directed by Anthony Page.
-Its screenplay by George Axelrod was based on the screenplay of 1938's The Lady Vanishes by Sidney Gilliat and Frank Launder, which in turn was based on the 1936 novel The Wheel Spins by Ethel Lina White.
-It stars Elliott Gould as Robert, Cybill Shepherd as Amanda (Iris), Angela Lansbury as Miss Froy, Herbert Lom, and Arthur Lowe and Ian Carmichael as Charters and Caldicott.
+The Lady Vanishes is a 1979 British mystery comedy film directed by Anthony Page and written by George Axelrod, based on the screenplay of 1938's The Lady Vanishes by Sidney Gilliat and Frank Launder, in turn based on Ethel Lina White's 1936 novel The Wheel Spins.
+The film stars Elliott Gould, Cybill Shepherd, Angela Lansbury, Herbert Lom, Arthur Lowe and Ian Carmichael.

-The film is a remake of Alfred Hitchcock's 1938 film of the same name.
-The film follows two Americans travelling by train across 1939 Germany.
+A remake of Alfred Hitchcock's 1938 film of the same name, the plot follows two Americans travelling by train across 1939 Germany.
 Together, they investigate the mysterious disappearance of an English nanny also travelling on the train.
-The setting of the remake is essentially similar to Hitchcock's film, but is openly set in pre-Second World War Germany rather than in the original fictional country.
+The remake's setting is essentially similar to Hitchcock's, but is openly set in pre-Second World War Germany rather than in the original fictional country.
 The Austrian fountain of Oberdrauburg by Hellmuth Marx is part of the setting.
 In addition, both leads have their nationality changed from British to American.

-The film was the last one made by Hammer Films for 29 years, until the 2008 film Beyond the Rave.
+The film was the last production by Hammer Films for 29 years, until Beyond the Rave (2008).